Tales of the Teenage Mutant Ninja Turtles: Volume 1 (1987–1989)

-The title's first run was from 1987 to 1989, released in alternating months with the regular Eastman & Laird book, with Ryan Brown and Jim Lawson handling the writing and artwork.
+The title's first run was from 1987 to 1989, released in alternating months with the regular Eastman and Laird book, with Ryan Brown and Jim Lawson handling the writing and artwork.

 Although only seven issues of Volume 1 of Tales were published, it provided an opportunity to expand the TMNT character roster to include characters such as Nobody, Leatherhead, Rat King, Complete Carnage, and Radical – most of whom went on to feature in the main title.
 Tales is also notable for borrowing a unique tradition that originated in Creepy magazine: an opening splash page would feature an introduction by a TMNT character and conclude with the ominous line, "Let me tell you a story".
 This page also served as a showcase of sorts for a variety of guest artists.
 The title ceased publication in 1989 when the TMNT became a licensed property.
 Jim Lawson moved to Mirage's ongoing TMNT series while Ryan Brown shifted toward art and design work for TMNT licensees, including the Teenage Mutant Ninja Turtles Adventures title from Archie Comics.